The Experiment Digital

 • Increased involvement in civil society and volunteering

-• Mutual understanding between youth from different cultures
+• Mutual understanding between youth from different countries

-The Experiment Digital, a pioneer in virtual exchange programming, launched in 2016.
+The Experiment Digital, an award-winning pioneer in virtual exchange programming, launched in 2016 as a virtual counterpart to The Experiment in International Living.
 Our programs draw upon best practices in experiential learning accumulated over decades of Experiment programming.
-Originally launched to connect Experimenters with students in countries to which travel and traditional programs were not possible, The Experiment Digital Youth Leadership & Community Service is now providing a critical outlet for global intercultural exchange in a time of crisis.
+Initially launched to connect Experimenters with students in countries where travel and traditional programs were not possible, The Experiment Digital now provides a critical outlet for global exchange.

 APPLICATION INFORMATION